pulp/pulp/docs/overview/index.rst

 High Level Overview of Pulp Concepts
 ====================================

-This document should communicate a high level overview of Pulp Concepts, introduce Pulp terminology.
+This document introduces Pulp terminology and concepts.
 This document is designed to be comprehensive, and should be understandable to an anyone who is familiar with software management.
 This document favors clarity and accuracy over ease of reading.

 Notation
 --------